Specifying Geomembranes for Lithium Brine Evaporation Ponds: A Technical Guide for Engineers and Project Owners

 Working with E Squared on Your Lithium Mining Containment Project

 E Squared’s geomembrane team works directly with civil engineers, fabricators, installers, and project owners at every stage of a containment project — from early specification development through fabrication and installation support.
-Drop-in specifications and data sheets for both Flex Liner LLDPE-R grades are available through the E Squared Resources Center to support your project documentation.
+Drop-in specifications and data sheets for all products are available through the E Squared Resources Center to support your project documentation.

-For lithium mining applications, our team can help you determine the right thickness, finish, and product grade for each layer of your containment system, and can provide chemical resistance data specific to your site’s brine chemistry.
+For lithium mining applications, our team can help you determine the right product, thickness, and finish for each layer of your containment system, and can provide chemical resistance data specific to your site’s brine chemistry.

-Connect with an E Squared geomembrane expert at e2geomembranes.com/contact, or explore the full LLDPE-R product page for technical specifications and downloadable resources.
+Connect with an E Squared geomembrane expert at e2geomembranes.com/contact, or explore our full product range — Flex Liner LLDPE-R and EIA geomembranes — for technical specifications and downloadable resources.